THIS IS WHY WE CAN’T HAVE NICE THINGS

 The above is an extract from Robert Shearman's new book, We All Hear Stories in the Dark: A Labyrinth of 101 Stories (PS Publishing, 2020).

 Robert Shearman has worked as writer for television, radio and the stage.
 Shearman’s first collection of short stories, called Tiny Deaths, was published by Comma Press in 2007.
 The collections won the World Fantasy Award for best collection, and was also shortlisted for the Edge Hill Short Story Prize and nominated for the Frank O’Connor International Short Story Prize.
 One of the stories from it was selected by the National Library Board of Singapore as part of the annual Read!
 Singapore campaign.
 His interactive short story project for BBC7, 'The Chain Gang', won him a Sony Award, and he provided a second series for them late in 2009 to promote drama writing for radio, which also won a Sony Award.
-Shearman is writing a third series of ‘The Chain Gang’ for BBC7 airing in autumn 2013.
+Shearman wrote a third series of ‘The Chain Gang’ for BBC7, which aired in autumn 2013.

 His second collection, Love Songs for the Shy and Cynical, was published by Big Finish and released in 2009.
 This collection has won the Shirley Jackson Award, the British Fantasy Award, and the Edge Hill Short Story Reader’s Prize.